MProx/Sphero_mini/README.md

 On Linux, use 'sudo hcitool lescan' to find your Sphero Mini's MAC address.

 Note on usage: If you need to use delays, you can use time.sleep(), but this is a blocking function.
 Any asynchronous notifications that come in during the delay period can only be processed when it ends.
-Instead, use the provided convenience function:
+If you need asynchronous commands (e.g. collision detection) to be processed immediately, use the provided convenience function:

     sphero.wait(delay)